|

 The

-new and expanded Minnesota Valley Division presents two railroads in
+Minnesota Valley Division presents two railroads in

 southern Minnesota: The Chicago and North Western Railroad